benjamin-recht/benjamin-recht.github.io/_posts/2021-09-21-models-are-wrong.md

 A particular example called out by Freedman is the [ubiquitous logistic regression model](https://www.jstor.org/stable/27645896).
 Freedman observed that in a variety of randomized control trials, experimenters would “correct” the estimates of their randomized controlled trials by “controlling for fixed effects” with logistic regression.
 Controlling for fixed effects is pernicious jargon that means “set up a regression problem with all of the variables that one thinks make their effect size look too small, and then solve the regression as an attempt to remove the influence of these variables.”
 It is most common in observational studies, but many insist it is appropriate in the context of randomized controlled trials as well.
 This convention of correction persists in the present, and I highlighted similar corrections in my last post.
 Freedman argues that such corrections are misguided, especially in the context of randomized trials.

 To understand the motivation for using logistic in the first place, I need to tell you what an odds ratio is.
-Experiments are often interested in estimating an odds ratio associated with some treatment.
-The odds of an event with probability $p$ is $p/(1-p)$: if your odds of winning a lottery are one million to one, that means, the probability that you win is one million times smaller than the probability that you lose.
-Let’s suppose that the probability of a treatment having a desired outcome is $p$.
-And the probability of this outcome without an applied treatment is $q$.
-Then the odds ratio is simply the ratio of the odds of the outcome with and without treatment
+Experiments are often interested in estimating an odds ratio of particular outcomes.
+The odds of an outcome is the number of individuals with a positive outcome divided by the number of individuals with a negative outcome.
+If the odds of winning a lottery are one million to one, that means that for every person that wins, one million people lose.

+In the context of randomized experiments, let’s suppose that when given a treatment, M out of N individuals will have a favorable outcome, and without treatment only Q out of N will have a positive outcome Then the odds ratio is simply the ratio of the odds of the outcome with and without treatment

 $$
 \small{
-\frac{p}{1-p} \cdot \frac{1-q}{q}\,.}
+\frac{M}{N-M} \cdot \frac{M-Q}{Q}\,.}
 $$

 When the odds ratio is large, we deem a treatment to be highly effective.

 Logistic regression posits that individuals have a vector of features $Z$ that influence the odds of the effectiveness of treatment.
-Specifically, if $Y$ is the indicator of the desired outcome and $X$ is indicator of treatment, the logistic regression model asserts the log of the odds the outcome is a linear function of the treatment and the selected features:
+Specifically, if $Y$ is the indicator of the desired outcome and $X$ is indicator of treatment, the logistic regression model asserts the log of the odds the outcome is a linear function of the treatment and the selected features.
+Since the model assumes the population is random, we can write the fraction of individuals with a positive outcome as probability.
+With this identification, the assumption of logistic regression is

 $$
 \small{